A perfect pitstop

 Scenic Gifu prefecture is a rewarding stopping point on the way from Kanto to Kansai.

-Known for its thatched-roofed mountain villages, charming merchant towns and centuries-old traditions, Gifu prefecture is a perfect cultural pitstop on your way between Kanto and Kansai.
-In summer, traditional cormorant fishing takes place from lantern-lit boats along the Nagaragawa, while in the winter the old farmhouses of Shirakawa-go look like a Christmassy gingerbread village.
+Known for its thatched-roofed mountain villages, charming merchant towns, and centuries-old traditions, Gifu prefecture is a perfect cultural pitstop on your way between Kanto and Kansai.
+In summer, traditional cormorant fishing takes place from lantern-lit boats along the Nagara River, while in the winter the old farmhouses of Shirakawa-go look like a Christmassy gingerbread village.
 Hot spring resorts run along the base of the Japan Alps where there’s hiking in the summer and skiing in the winter; plus a number of entertaining festivals throughout the year.

-Northwest of Takayama are the UNESCO World Heritage sites of Shirakawa-go and Gokayama (in Toyama prefecture).
+Northwest of Takayama is the UNESCO World Heritage sites of Shirakawa-go and Gokayama (in Toyama prefecture).
 Nestled in a verdant valley, these collections of old farmhouses are known as gassho-zukuri for their thatched-roofs which look like two hands in prayer.
 Stay overnight in one of the houses to imagine what Edo mountain life might have been like.

 From Shirakawa-go, head east to the Shinhotaka ropeway, one of the longest in Asia.
 Double-decker gondolas take you to the top of Mount Hotaka (also known as Hotakadake) which offers incredible panoramic views as the “Leader of the Northern Alps”.
 It’s a popular trip during autumn when you can stay to watch the sunset over the mountains.

 From Gifu you can make the day trip to Furukawa.
 The nicely-preserved merchant town features a carp-filled central canal.
 Travel north to reach the historic castle town of Gujo-Hachiman.